 Will I receive a refund if I miss the test?

 The cost of the test is non-refundable.
 Students who miss the test may reschedule for an additional fee.

 When and where is the test offered?

 The HESI exam is scheduled more than 30 times a year.
-The dates are posted on the website and in the Selective Admissions packets.
+The dates are posted in the Selective Admissions packets.
 Seats are limited for all test dates, and students should be aware that test dates fill and are closed even before deadline registration dates.

 The HESI exam is given in the Testing Center, located in the Testing/Welcome Center, first building on the left from the Tanyard Road entrance.